 The salsa is indeed unique–wholly unlike the traditional New Mexican salsa of tomatoes, onions, garlic and either green chile or jalapenos.
 Los Cuates salsa is based on ancho chiles (known as chile pasilla in the Michoacan area and in California), an aromatic, brownish red chile that smells somewhat like prunes and has a mild, rich and almost sweet taste with just a hint of residual bitterness.
 It’s an “either you love it or you don’t” type of salsa with plenty of fans and detractors.
 Count me among those who love the uniqueness of this pre-prandial treat though I don’t quite love it as much in its bottled state–in part because the ingredient list reads like it belongs in a chemistry lab.

 A basket of chips and a small plastic bowl with the dark red salsa is placed on your table shortly after you’re seated.
 The complementary sweet and piquant salsa is satiny smooth, not at all chunky like most restaurants serve.
-It’s not the most piquant salsa in Albuquerque, but definitely leaves a pleasant, capsaicin-kissed impression on your tongue and taste buds.
+It’s the type of salsa into which you dip your chips; you’re not likely to use my preferred scoop method.
+It’s also not the most piquant salsa in Albuquerque, but definitely leaves a pleasant, capsaicin-kissed impression on your tongue and taste buds.
 The chips are unfailingly crisp and faithfully replenished.

 In Albuquerque, a New Mexican restaurant won’t survive on its salsa alone, no matter how storied that salsa may be.
 Fortunately Los Cuates’ menu is replete with traditional favorites prepared from recipes passed on through generations.
 When your entree arrives at your table, it’s steaming hot with no evidence of pre-made, pre-heated dryness that’s become all too common in other restaurants.
 There’s a freshness to everything at Los Cuates.